Charlotte G[race] O’Brien

 Life

 1845-1909 [var.
 1905]; b.
 Cahirmoyle, Co.
-Limerick; dg. of William Smith O’Brien, with whom she lived in Brussels after his return from deportation and exile in Tasmania and America in 1854; became deaf; dedicated herself to human rights of Irish emigrants travelling to America, actually making the Atlantic crossing.
+Limerick; dg. of William Smith O’Brien, with whom she lived in Brussels after his return from deportation and exile in Tasmania and America in 1854; became deaf; dedicated herself to welfare and rights of Irish emigrants travelling to America, actually making the Atlantic crossing.
 1881; her pamphlets on such conditions aboard White Star Line reprinted in Pall Mall Gazette (6 May 1881), resulting in Board of Trade investigation and stricter controls; opposed Coercion Act, 1881; supported Land League; contrib.
 The Nation and United Ireland [var.
 United Irishman];

 knew Aubrey de Vere, John Boyle O’Reilly, and later Douglas Hyde; converted to Catholicism out of sympathy with the Irish peasant, 1887; contrib. to The Nation, six poems in The Irish Monthly (March 1879-May 1896); one in Dublin University Review, Nov.
 1885; her novels include Light and Shade (1878), in which Lord Dunallan is warned of a intended Fenian assassination in return for his unsolicited kindness to a blind fiddler; also a play, A Tale of Venice (1881); there is a memoir by Stephen Gwynn, incorporated with a Selection from Her Writings (1909).
 PI JMC ODNB IF DBIV DIW DIH SUTH OCIL.